mandar-damle/HDM-documentation/pages/01.HDM Documentation/04.get-started/20.vcs/default.md

    <td>
 <ul>

-<li>The status of the migration will be shown in the wizard.

-<li>The status of the migration will also be displayed on the vCenter tasks.
+<li>The status of the migration will be shown in the wizard and will be displayed on vCenter tasks.

-<li>After successful migration, the VM is ready for use on the cloud.
+<li>After successful migration, the VM is ready for use in the cloud.

-<li>To migrate multiple VMs and the HDM dashboard please refer to the “ HDM Admin Guide”.
+<li>To migrate multiple VMs and the HDM dashboard, please refer to the _HDM Admin Guide_.
 </li>
 </ul>
    </td>